Stridery/CIS_CG/README.md

 ## Bounding box accelerating
 ### 1.new class and struct
 I created a Box class and a Node struct.
 The Box class contains six xyz value of the coordinate of six surfaces.
 As the box is horizontal, I don't need specific coordinates of eight points.
-The Box class also has a vector for all the surface index intersect with it.
+The Box class also has a vector<int> called "intersectList" for all the surface index intersect with it.
 The Node struct contains a pointer to a box and eight pointers for eight son nodes.

 ### 2.data structure
 The boxes are in three levels, the mainBox covers everything in the scene, I divide it into 8 congruent rectangulars, and put them in a vector<Box> called "firstLay".